Kirkby-in-Ashfield

-Kirkby-in-Ashfield is a market town in the Ashfield District of Nottinghamshire, England.
-With a population of 25,265 (according to the 2001 National Census), it is a part of the wider Mansfield Urban Area.
+Kirkby-in-Ashfield is a market town in the Ashfield District of Nottinghamshire, England, with a population of 21,285 in the 2021 census.

+The town is a part of the wider Mansfield Urban Area.
 Kirkby-in-Ashfield lies on the eastern edge of the Erewash Valley which separates Nottinghamshire and Derbyshire.
 The Head Offices of Ashfield District Council are located on Urban Road in the town centre.

-Toponymy
+History

 Kirkby, as it is locally known, was originally a Danish settlement (Kirk-by translates as 'Church Town' in Danish) and is a collection of small villages including Old Kirkby, The Folly (East Kirkby), Nuncargate and Kirkby Woodhouse.
 It is mentioned in the Domesday Book and has two main churches: St Wilfrid's, a Norman church, which was gutted by fire on 6 January 1907 but quickly re-built; and St Thomas', built in the early 1910s in neo-gothic style.